-Teaching in China is a great way to experience its culture, and there are already tons of information online about teaching English in China.
-But what if you have other expertise you can offer, such as music (or your particular instrument)?
+Many are fascinated by moving and teaching in China, and relocating ourselves to another country is a great way to experience and have deeper understanding of a culture.
+There is plenty of information online about teaching English in China.
+However, what if you have another expertise you’d like to offer, such as music (or your particular instrument)?

-If you’ve read my posts on teaching music or piano in China, you’re really interested in making this move and would love to know more, here’s what I can offer in our 1-to-1 Consulting session:
+If you’ve read my posts on teaching music or piano in China and want to know more, here’s what I offer in our conversation:

-- The pros & cons of teaching Chinese students piano.
+- The pros & cons of teaching Chinese students.

 - What are Chinese parents & expat parents like in China?

-- How to deal with Chinese employers and what they are looking for.
+- How to work with Chinese employers and what they are looking for.

-- The education system and political situation in China and how it affects music/piano teachers.
+- The education system and the political situation in China and how it affects music/piano teachers.

 - Anything else you want to discuss related to piano teaching or working/living/traveling in China as a foreigner.

 - Connecting you to contacts in China.

 QUICK TIP: A VPN is the only choice to access Google, Facebook, and other sites that are blocked by the Chinese government.

 Ready to move?
 Here are the helps I can provide you: